topcat30/AmazeLPD/README.md

 AmazeLPD is provided as-is under the terms of the [licence agreement](LICENSE).
 No formal support obligations are included.

-For pre-sales questions or licensing enquiries, open a [GitHub Issue](https://github.com/traviscitrine/AmazeLPD/issues) or contact via Gumroad.
+For pre-sales questions or licensing enquiries, open a [GitHub Issue](https://github.com/traviscitrine/AmazeLPD/issues).

 ---